nuprl/website/blog/_src/posts/2018-10-05-defining-local-bindings-in-turnstile-languages.md

 program determines both a type and an elaborated term in the target language.

-While macro expansion proceeds outside-in, type information typically flows up from the leaves during checking.
+While macro expansion proceeds outside-in, type information typically flows up from the leaves of the AST during checking.
 To reconcile the two directions, Turnstile language forms invoke the macro expander on subexpressions when their types are needed for the current rule.
 This expansion yields both the elaboration of the term and its type, or fails with an error.
 Turnstile abstracts over the process of invoking the expander on subterms, allowing implementors to describe the language in terms of high-level type checking and elaboration specifications.

 ## Type & Elaboration Rules